ibm-cloud-docs/containers/cs_storage_file.md

         ibmcloud ks cluster refresh -c <cluster_name_or_ID>
         ```
         {: pre}
     3. Wait a few minutes for the refresh to complete, then repeat substep `2.a` to check that the pods are removed.
-If the pods are rescheduled, the changes that you made to the file storage plug-in configuration file were not properly saved.
+If the pods are rescheduled, the changes that you made to the {{site.data.keyword.filestorage_short}} plug-in configuration file were not properly saved.
 Make sure that your cluster runs the correct Kubernetes version, and try again.

 ## Backing up and restoring data
 {: #file_backup_restore}

-File storage is provisioned into the same location as the worker nodes in your cluster.
+{{site.data.keyword.filestorage_short}} is provisioned into the same location as the worker nodes in your cluster.
 The storage is hosted on clustered servers by IBM to provide availability in case a server goes down.
-However, file storage is not backed up automatically and might be inaccessible if the entire location fails.
+However, {{site.data.keyword.filestorage_short}} is not backed up automatically and might be inaccessible if the entire location fails.
 To protect your data from being lost or damaged, you can set up periodic backups that you can use to restore your data when needed.
 {: shortdesc}

-Review the following backup and restore options for your file storage:
+Review the following backup and restore options for your {{site.data.keyword.filestorage_short}}:

 <dl>
   <dt>Set up periodic snapshots</dt>
-  <dd><p>You can [set up periodic snapshots for your file storage](/docs/FileStorage?topic=FileStorage-snapshots), which is a read-only image that captures the state of the instance at a point in time.
-To store the snapshot, you must request snapshot space on your file storage.
+  <dd><p>You can [set up periodic snapshots for your {{site.data.keyword.filestorage_short}}](/docs/FileStorage?topic=FileStorage-snapshots), which is a read-only image that captures the state of the instance at a point in time.
+To store the snapshot, you must request snapshot space on your {{site.data.keyword.filestorage_short}}.
 Snapshots are stored on the existing storage instance within the same zone.
 You can restore data from a snapshot if a user accidentally removes important data from the volume.</br> <strong>To create a snapshot for your volume: </strong><ol><li>[Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)</li><li>Log in to the `ibmcloud sl` CLI. <pre class="pre"><code>ibmcloud sl init</code></pre></li><li>List existing PVs in your cluster. <pre class="pre"><code>kubectl get pv</code></pre></li><li>Get the details for the PV for which you want to create snapshot space and note the volume ID, the size and the IOPS. <pre class="pre"><code>kubectl describe pv &lt;pv_name&gt;</code></pre> The volume ID, the size and the IOPS can be found in the <strong>Labels</strong> section of your CLI output. </li><li>Create the snapshot size for your existing volume with the parameters that you retrieved in the previous step. <pre class="pre"><code>ibmcloud sl file snapshot-order &lt;volume_ID&gt; --size &lt;size&gt; --tier &lt;iops&gt;</code></pre></li><li>Wait for the snapshot size to create. <pre class="pre"><code>ibmcloud sl file volume-detail &lt;volume_ID&gt;</code></pre>The snapshot size is successfully provisioned when the <strong>Snapshot Size (GB)</strong> in your CLI output changes from 0 to the size that you ordered. </li><li>Create the snapshot for your volume and note the ID of the snapshot that is created for you. <pre class="pre"><code>ibmcloud sl file snapshot-create &lt;volume_ID&gt;</code></pre></li><li>Verify that the snapshot is created successfully. <pre class="pre"><code>ibmcloud sl file snapshot-list &lt;volume_ID&gt;</code></pre></li></ol></br><strong>To restore data from a snapshot to an existing volume: </strong><pre class="pre"><code>ibmcloud sl file snapshot-restore &lt;volume_ID&gt; &lt;snapshot_ID&gt;</code></pre></p></dd>
   <dt>Replicate snapshots to another zone</dt>
- <dd><p>To protect your data from a zone failure, you can [replicate snapshots](/docs/FileStorage?topic=FileStorage-replication#replication) to a file storage instance that is set up in another zone.
+ <dd><p>To protect your data from a zone failure, you can [replicate snapshots](/docs/FileStorage?topic=FileStorage-replication#replication) to a {{site.data.keyword.filestorage_short}} instance that is set up in another zone.
 Data can be replicated from the primary storage to the backup storage only.
-You cannot mount a replicated file storage instance to a cluster.
+You cannot mount a replicated {{site.data.keyword.filestorage_short}} instance to a cluster.
 When your primary storage fails, you can manually set your replicated backup storage to be the primary one.
 Then, you can mount it to your cluster.
 After your primary storage is restored, you can restore the data from the backup storage.</p></dd>
  <dt>Duplicate storage</dt>
- <dd><p>You can [duplicate your file storage instance](/docs/FileStorage?topic=FileStorage-duplicatevolume#duplicatevolume) in the same zone as the original storage instance.
+ <dd><p>You can [duplicate your {{site.data.keyword.filestorage_short}} instance](/docs/FileStorage?topic=FileStorage-duplicatevolume#duplicatevolume) in the same zone as the original storage instance.
 A duplicate has the same data as the original storage instance at the point in time that you create the duplicate.
 Unlike replicas, use the duplicate as an independent storage instance from the original.
 To duplicate, first [set up snapshots for the volume](/docs/FileStorage?topic=FileStorage-snapshots).</p></dd>
   <dt>Back up data to {{site.data.keyword.cos_full}}</dt>
   <dd><p>You can use the [**ibm-backup-restore image**](/docs/RegistryImages/ibm-backup-restore?topic=RegistryImages-ibmbackup_restore_starter#ibmbackup_restore_starter) to spin up a backup and restore pod in your cluster.
 This pod contains a script to run a one-time or periodic backup for any persistent volume claim (PVC) in your cluster.
 Data is stored in your {{site.data.keyword.cos_full}} instance that you set up in a zone.</p>
   <p>To make your data even more highly available and protect your app from a zone failure, set up a second {{site.data.keyword.cos_full}} instance and replicate data across zones.
 If you need to restore data from your {{site.data.keyword.cos_full}} instance, use the restore script that is provided with the image.</p></dd>